MOKSHA-EM provides unparalleled imaging capabilities allowing detection of challenging features and formations.

 Intrepid Geophysics provides a 2.5D full waveform Inversion service for airborne electromagnetic survey data using our proprietary MOKSHA-EM inversion software.
 MOKSHA-EM’s core algorithm assumes 2D geology and a 3D source, combining the resolution of a 3D inversion with the speed of a 1D inversion.
 This enables entire surveys to be inverted rather than a select few flight lines, enhancing coverage and ensuring no flight data is wasted.

 A joint IP inversion option is now available, enabling imaging of geological features below previously difficult to process areas such as those covered with induced polarization effects.

 Any time or frequency domain system can be supported provided we have documented system configuration.
 Systems already supported include:

-For more information on 2.5D AEM and it’s application to resource exploration, see Rod Paterson’s webinar within the ASEG Webinar Series.
+For more information on 2.5D full waveform AEM and it’s application to resource exploration, see Rod Paterson’s webinar within the ASEG Webinar Series.